friedrith/friedrith/README.md

 I love everything about science-fiction and Ux Design.

-I am available as a frontend freelance.
-I am few available slots in the next few months to work on your projects.
+I am available as a new position in remote from Montréal.
 Let's discuss if you need a senior developer able to work fast and clean:

 - [Portfolio](https://thibaultfriedrich.io)